 The running costs of the V-Class are bound to come under close scrutiny.
 Many will be run as company vehicles and so-so economy, emissions and depreciation just don't cut it with corporate clients.
-The V250d doesn't disappoint, registering gains in fuel economy of around 13% over the previous model.
-Mercedes reckons that these improved V-Class models should return between 44.8mpg and 47.8mpg on the WLTP combined cycle - and CO2 emissions of 165-154g/km.
+The V220d doesn't disappoint, registering gains in fuel economy of around 13% over the previous model.
+Mercedes reckons that in this base form, this MPV should return between 36.7mpg and 37.7mpg on the WLTP combined cycle.
+It's only fractionally less for the V300d.
+The CO2 figure is 197g/km either way.
 Obviously the figures will vary a little depending on engine tune, length of vehicle and wheel size.

 This V-Class may occupy something of a forgotten backwater in the Mercedes product range but it's still a model that makes a lot of sense.
 In fact, assuming that you can't face budget-brand transport and don't want something that's very obviously a minibus, we'd argue that there aren't too many options to V-Class motoring if you need to transport up to eight people in the kind of style to which they'd doubtless quickly like to become accustomed.